-Students wishing to appeal may do so by filling out a Satisfactory Progress Petition and presenting it to the Financial Aid Office, along with any supporting documentation.
-The Financial Aid Office staff may take into consideration illness, death in the immediate family, or any other extenuating circumstances.
+Students wishing to appeal may do so by filling out a Satisfactory Progress Petition and presenting it to the Office of Financial Aid, along with any supporting documentation.
+The Financial Aid staff may take into consideration illness, death in the immediate family, or any other extenuating circumstances.
 Students will be notified, in writing, of the decision.
-Students wishing to appeal the decision of the Financial Aid Office may do so by writing to the Student Financial Aid Committee.
+Students wishing to appeal the decision of the Office of Financial Aid may do so by writing to the Student Financial Aid Committee.